Feb 25 – Mar 8, 2007

 Our final town in El Salvador was called Cara Sucia (Dirty Face).
 Beats Newtown!

 Nicaragua, Honduras and El Salvador all have a horizontal blue-white–blue-striped flag, with a slight personal touch in the centre.
 We had a great time in the colonial towns and on the beaches, especially after long hot cycles in between.
-However, one common issue all 3 countries have to deal with is most certainly their litter and dumping problems.
+However, one common issue all three countries have to deal with is most certainly their litter and dumping problems.

 Unfortunately, without exception, we found all roadsides colourfully decorated with everything from plastic bags and broken beer bottles to pungent calf and pig carcases.
 Not a pleasant site, which made it often impossible to find a litter-free picnic spot.